Relating hadronic CP-violation to higher-twist distributions

-This section serves as a brief review of the basic properties of the chiral-odd twist-three distribution function $e^q(x)$ which details can be found in \cite{Efremov:2002qh} and references therein.
+With that said, we still cannot claim to have a complete understanding of $\bar{g}_I$ without knowing the precise values of the cMDM sigma terms $\sigma^{0,3}_C$ that show up in $\bar{g}_I |_\mathrm{dir}$.
+Unlike the QCD sigma terms, the lattice study of cMDM sigma terms is still in progress and the final result is not yet available \cite{LATT2018}.
+As mentioned earlier, we shall derive here a matching between $\sigma^{0,3}_C$ and the chiral-odd twist-three distribution function $e^q(x)$.
+We start by reviewing the basic properties of $e^q(x)$ of which details can be found in \cite{Efremov:2002qh} and references therein.
 First, for a proton state $|P\rangle$, $e^q(x)$ can be written as the matrix element of a quark bilinear with light-cone separation \cite{Jaffe:1991kp,Jaffe:1991ra}:

-where $n^\mu$ is a basis vector on the light cone and $[0,\lambda n]$ is the gauge link operator that restores explicit gauge invariance of the distribution function.
+where $n^\mu$ is a basis vector on the light cone and $[0,\lambda n]$ is the gauge link operator.
 This function is non zero at $-1\leq x\leq 1$ and satisfies $e^q(-x)=e^{\bar{q}}(x)$.
-The scalar bilinear operator could be decomposed by the mean of operator identity \cite{Balitsky:1987bk,Braun:1989iv,Belitsky:1997zw,Kodaira:1998jn}\footnote{Our convention for covariant derivative is $D_\mu=\partial_\mu-ig_sA_\mu$.}:
+The scalar bilinear operator $\bar{q}(0)[0,\lambda n]q(\lambda n)$ could be decomposed by the mean of operator identity \cite{Balitsky:1987bk,Braun:1989iv,Belitsky:1997zw,Kodaira:1998jn} which leads to the decomposition of $e^q(x)$ in terms of the ``singular", ``pure twist-three" and ``quark mass" terms:

-with $m_q$ the current quark mass.
-These are the ``singular", ``pure twist-three",``quark mass" and ``equation of motion" (EOM) term respectively \cite{Efremov:2002qh}.
-The EOM term does not contribute to physical matrix elements, so $e^q(x)$ can be decomposed into: